Apply for the Graduate Diploma in Bioethics and Health Law (GDipBHL) through the Dunedin campus in 2023Apply Now

 Regulations for the Graduate Diploma in Bioethics and Health Law (GDipBHL)

-(iv) A candidate seeking credit or exemption based on Law papers from another university shall be required to complete at least one of LAWS 447, LAWS 448 or LAWS 480.
+- A candidate seeking credit or exemption based on Law papers from another university shall be required to complete at least one of LAWS 447 and LAWS 448.

 The diploma may be awarded with distinction or credit.

 The Pro-Vice-Chancellor (Health Sciences) may in exceptional circumstances approve the course of study which does not comply with these regulations.

 1. If a candidate intends to proceed to the Masters of Bioethics and Health Law degree programme, an application to transfer to that programme is required before the GDipBHL is awarded.

 2. Students who begin the GDipBHL and demonstrate the necessary ability for the MBHL will be offered the opportunity to transfer to the degree programme.